Settings

 Customize Search

-Choose whether to inclue Files and Contacts in Root Search, alongside your apps, commands, and extensions.
+Choose which additional sources appear in Root Search alongside your apps, commands, and extensions:

 Fallback Commands